 Get creative with the widgets and page options in the left sidebar, where you can add videos, images, forms, and the like.
 You can even embed an OpenTable booking form if you run a restaurant or a Calendly form if you schedule your time that way.
 From the Sections menu, you can add pre-styled blocks of content such as an about section, plan pricing, or a standout call to action.

 Then, with a Pro or higher plan, you can add a checkout form to your landing page.
 Add a Stripe account to process the payments, then drag the Checkout box from the Widgets sidebar to add a payment form to your page.
-It's one of the quickest ways to build a one-product store.
+It's one of the quickest ways to build a one-product store, which is why it's hard to find many solid Leadpages alternatives.

 Plus, Leadpages integrates with Zapier, so you can do things like automatically reply to anyone who fills in a form or add them to your email marketing tool.
 Here are some examples.